npc-engine/npc-engine/README.md

 ## Docker

 If you wish to host NPC Engine somewhere you can use our the docker image.
+It's Linux image with TensorRT ONNX Runtime provider.

 You can build it yourself with: